 Starting an LLC is an excellent way for small businesses to protect their assets from potential lawsuits and other financial risks.

-To make sure your new Minnesota LLC is on solid ground, you need to follow several steps that we'll explain here in greater detail and submit the necessary documentation to the Secretary of State.
+To make sure your new Minnesota LLC is on solid ground, you need to follow several steps and submit the necessary documentation to the Secretary of State.

 To help you go through this process stress-free and fast, we have decided to step in.
 As a team of experienced business professionals and legal experts, we have spent weeks testing and recording our process of forming an LLC.